AlibabaCloudDocs/ecs/intl.en-US/Block Storage/Resize cloud disks/Resize disks online for Linux instances.md

 |--------|-----------|
 |Image used by the instance|Alibaba Cloud Linux 2.1903 LTS 64-bit public image|
 |System disk|/dev/vda: uses the MBR partition format and ext4 file system, and is resized from 40 GiB to 60 GiB.|
-|Data disks|-   /dev/vdb: uses the MBR partition format and ext4 file system, and is resized from 40 GiB to 60 GiB.
+|Data disk|-   /dev/vdb: uses the MBR partition format and ext4 file system, and is resized from 40 GiB to 60 GiB.
 -   /dev/vdc: uses the GPT partition format and xfs file system, and is resized from 40 GiB to 60 GiB. |

 ## Step 1: Create a snapshot